 Woomera, South Australia

 Prior to the arrival of Europeans, the area was home to the Kokatha Aboriginal people.
-The name Woomera comes from a Dharug word (the Dharug are an Aboriginal people who live just west of Sydney) referring to a “a type of throwing stick with a notch at one end for holding a dart or spear, thus giving increased leverage in throwing.”
-The name was chosen by RAAF Captain Alfred George Pither as apt for the military base being developed in the 1940s.
+The name Woomera comes from a Dharug aboriginal word (the Dharug are an Aboriginal people who live just west of Sydney) referring to a “a type of throwing stick with a notch at one end for holding a dart or spear, thus giving increased leverage in throwing.”
+The name was chosen by RAAF Captain Alfred George Pither as apt for the military base being developed as a rocket range and weapons testing area in the 1940s.

-In the aftermath of World War II, the British government identified the need for a rocket testing range, as German rocket attacks on Britain had played a decisive role in the war.
-After considering a site in Canada, the British Government made a formal request of Australia’s government to establish a rocket range 1600 km long and 300 metres wide.
+In the aftermath of World War II, the British government identified the need for a rocket testing range, as German rocketattacks on Britain had played a decisive role in the war.
+After considering a site in Canada, the British Government made a formal request of Australia‘s government to establish joint project of weapons and a rocket range 1600 km long and 300 kilometres wide.
 The site of Woomera – deep in the outback, 485 km north of Adelaide and 180 km north of Port Augusta, and with an annual rainfall of 190mm – was chosen.
-In 1947, the land was leased to the Department of Defence and the Woomera village was surveyed and built.
+In 1947, the land was leased to the Department of Defence to create RAAF Woomera airfield and the Woomera village was surveyed and built.

-In the early Cold War, from 1947-1970, Woomera was an important centre.
-The area was used for rocket tests by the Australian, British and US militaries, NASA and West Germany.
-At its peak, the town had a population of between 5000 and 7000 – today, that has contracted to 1900, most of whom are probably US military personnel working at nearby Nurrungar.
+In the early Cold War, from 1947-1970, the raaf Woomera range complex was an important centre.
+The area was used for rocket launches and flight trials by the Australian government as well as a joint project with the, British and US militaries, NASA and West Germany.
+At its peak, Woomera town had a population of between 5000 and 7000 – today, that has contracted to 1900, most of whom are probably US military personnel working at nearby Nurrungar.

 In its heyday, Woomera township was closed off to the public.
 Today, wandering around the deserted, quintessentially post-war suburban, streets of the town is rather eerie.
-While Woomera itself is no longer used for military activity, the nearby Woomera Protected Area (WPA), remains closed off for the use of the Australian military, as does the joint US-Australian Ground Station at close-by Nurrungar.
+While Woomera itself is no longer used for military activity, the nearby Woomera Prohibited Area (WPA), essentiually the test range remains closed off for the use of the Australian government military operations, as does the joint US-Australian Ground Station facility at close-by Nurrungar.

 Woomera Aircraft and Missile Station and Heritage Centre: